-A "Parking Regulations" brochure is provided to all students participating in New Student Orientation, and copies may be obtained at various locations on campus or from the switchboard area in the lobby of Malone Hall.
+A "Parking Regulations" brochure is provided to all students participating in New Student Orientation, and copies may be obtained from the switchboard or reception desk in the lobby of Malone Hall.
 Also available at http://dothan.troy.edu/security/parking.html.

 Students participating in classes and activities at the Ft.
 Rucker location are subject to the parking and traffic regulations in effect at those facilities.
-Parking decals are available at the switchboard in Malone Hall.
+Parking decals are available at the switchboard or reception desk in Malone Hall.